chakra-ui/chakra-ui/.changeset/twelve-fishes-reflect.md

 "@chakra-ui/system": patch
 ---

-Fixed an issue where undefined style props (such as `borderRadius`) would not fallback to the default styles
+Fix issue where undefined style props (such as `borderRadius`) would not fallback to the default styles